You made it through the long adoption process and are asking yourself, how do I make my adopted child feel welcome?

 Good parents always put their children first.
 I think it is human nature that we want the best for our children as we put our own needs on the back burner.
 After all, is that not our job?

 We often fail to realize that when our cup is empty, we have nothing to give to someone else.
-When we feel fulfilled and happy, it is much easier to share that happiness and give to others.
+When we feel fulfilled and happy, it is much easier to share that happiness and give it to others.

 When our cup is full, we then have something to give.
 Yet when we neglect our own needs and keep giving and giving until we are stretched thin, it starts to take its toll.

-As your children get older and need you less, you will be so grateful that you have your own life activities to keep you occupied.
+As your children get older and need you less, you will be so grateful that you have your life activities to keep you occupied.

 If you do not believe me, then learn from my own mistake.
-I put so much into raising my youngest daughter that I put absolutely no energy into myself.
+I put so much into raising my youngest daughter that I put no energy into myself.